kv0906/vibeos/examples/research-user-behavior/MEMORY.md

 Show "Step 2 of 5" throughout onboarding.
 - Expected impact: 5-10% improvement, low effort to implement

-## Open Questions
-- Should we A/B test recommendation #1 first?
-- Who owns implementation — product or engineering?

 ---

 ## The Journey